-Table 1 - Examples of key systems, processes and documents in place within the CSC to ethical values and respecting the rule of law Employment and Contract and Financial Procedure Rules.
-The rules set out arrangements to be followed by elected Councillors and Officers when conducting the CSC's business with the aim of publicly demonstrating accountability and openness. • Whistle-blowing Policy- promoting the highest possible standards of service and setting out how workers can bring information about a wrongdoing to the attention of CSC. • Anti-fraud, Bribery & Corruption Strategy. • Gifts and hospitality Policy. • Comments, Compliments and Complaints - setting out how the Council / CSC handles and responds to the feedback (complaints, compliments and comments). • Officer Guide. • Staff Handbook.
-Ensuring Openness and comprehensive stakeholder engagement Forward plans for committee meetings together with the matters to be considered, where appropriate.
-Defining outcomes in terms of sustainable economic, social and environmental benefits Performance Management Framework.
-Business Plan and Operational Delivery Plans.
-Regular Performance Reports to Joint Committee (including Risk Register updates).
-Risk Management Strategy.
-Annual Revenue Budget Strategy.
+Employment and Contract and Financial Procedure to ethical values Rules.
+The rules set out arrangements to be followed by and respecting the rule of law elected Councillors and Officers when conducting the CSC's business with the aim of publicly demonstrating accountability and openness. • Whistle-blowing Policy - promoting the highest possible standards of service and setting out how workers can bring information about a wrongdoing to the attention of CSC.
+Anti-fraud, Bribery & Corruption Strategy.
+Gifts and hospitality Policy. • Comments, Compliments and Complaints - setting out how the Council / CSC handles and responds to the feedback (complaints, compliments and comments).
+Officer Guide.
+Staff Handbook.
+Ensuring • Forward plans for committee meetings together with the Openness and matters to be considered, where appropriate. comprehensive stakeholder engagement Defining outcomes Performance Management Framework. in terms • Business Plan and Operational Delivery Plans. of sustainable • Regular Performance Reports to Joint Committee economic. social (including Risk Register updates). and environmental Risk Management Strategy. benefits Annual Revenue Budget Strategy.
 Medium Term Financial Plan.
-Determining the interventions necessary to optimise the achievement of the intended outcomes Scrutiny Committees.
-Challenge and Review sessions with Welsh Government.
-Developing the entity's capacity, including the capability of its leadership and the individuals within it Business Plan Staff Handbook.
-Schemes of Delegation.
-Self-evaluation process.
-Regional Evaluation & Improvement Session Managing risks and performance through robust internal control and strong public Risk Management Strategy.
-Annual Performance Report (including Risk Register updates).
-An Internal Audit function.
+Determining the Scrutiny Committees. interventions Challenge and Review sessions with Welsh necessary to Government. the optimise achievement of the intended outcomes • Business Plan Developing the entity's capacity, Staff Handbook. including the Schemes of Delegation. capability of its Self-evaluation process. leadership and the Regional Evaluation & Improvement Session individuals within it Managing risks Risk Management Strategy. performance and • Annual Performance Report (including Risk Register through robust updates). internal control and An Internal Audit function. strong public financial Budget and Policy Framework Procedure Rules and management Contract and Financial Procedure Rules.

-Good Governance Principles Examples of key systems, processes and documents in place within CSC • Rules of Procedure - covering Council, Open integrity, Government, Access to Information, Budget and Policy demonstrating Framework, Executive, Overview and Scrutiny, Officer strong commitment financial Budget and Policy Framework Procedure Rules and management Contract and Financial Procedure Rules.
 Medium Term Financial Plan.
 Implementing good practices in transparency, reporting and audit to deliver effective accountability Statement of Accounts.
 Annual Governance Statement.
 Production of reports on key areas of business.
 Internal Audit.